Home

 Unfortunately, Eisler forfeited rights to his invention when he neglected to read the contract before signing it, but it wasn’t the first or last time Eisler would be taken advantage of.
 It was a pretty standard employment contract in that he agreed to submit any patent right during his employment for a nominal fee (one pound sterling) but it also gave him 16.5 percent ownership of Technography, the manufacturers.

 Eisler’s first PCB manufacturing assembly had almost no straight traces.
 He filed a patent application in 1943.
 Technograph drew no interest until the United States incorporated the technology into work on the proximity fuses of shells, which were vital to counter the German V-1 flying bomb.
-After that, Eisler had a job and some small amount of fame.
+After that, Eisler had a job and a small amount of fame.

 The technology spread after the war.
 The United States mandated in 1948 that all airborne instrument circuitry was to be printed.
 Eisler’s 1943 patent application was eventually split into three separate patents: 639111 (Three-Dimensional Printed Circuits), 639178 (Foil Technique of Printed Circuits), and 639179 (Powder Printing).
 These three were published on June 21, 1950, but very few companies actually licensed the patents, and Technograph had financial difficulties.